Aditya-KumarJha/SuperNova/product/README.md

 - Image upload and management using ImageKit
 - Publishes and consumes events via RabbitMQ

+## Updated Features
+- **Health Check Endpoint**: Provides a health check endpoint at `/` to verify the service status.
+- **RabbitMQ Integration**:
+  - Publishes events to the following queues:
+    - `PRODUCT_NOTIFICATION.PRODUCT_CREATED`: Notifies the notification service about product creation.
+    - `PRODUCT_NOTIFICATION.PRODUCT_UPDATED`: Notifies the notification service about product updates.
+    - `PRODUCT_NOTIFICATION.PRODUCT_DELETED`: Notifies the notification service about product deletions.
+    - `PRODUCT_SELLER_DASHBOARD.PRODUCT_CREATED`: Sends product data to the seller dashboard.
+- **Inter-Service Communication**:
+  - Sends product-related events to the `notification` and `seller-dashboard` services.
+  - Example: `notification` service listens to `PRODUCT_CREATED`, `PRODUCT_UPDATED`, and `PRODUCT_DELETED` events to send emails.

 ## Environment Variables
 The following environment variables are required to run this service: